f5devcentral/f5-agility-labs-private-cloud/docs/intro.rst

 other tenant virtual machines.
 When deploying in overcloud OpenStack HEAT templates (automation templates) are commonly used to deploy the BIG-IP device.
-A customer can manage the BIG-IP device through traditional, HEAT templates, and/or other automation templates.
+A customer can manage the BIG-IP device through traditional methods, HEAT templates, and/or other automation templates.

 It is also possible to deploy a BIG-IP VE in an overcloud deployment and use LBaaS.
-In this deployment you are currently limited by the number of interfaces that the BIG-IP can use (10).
+In this deployment you are limited by the number of interfaces currently supported on BIG-IP VE can use (9 data & 1 mgmt).

 Under or Over?
 ~~~~~~~~~~~~~~

 The decision to use one method or both will depend on customer
 requirements.
-An undercloud deployment using LBaaS is well suite to
+An undercloud deployment using LBaaS is well suited to
 providing basic services that can be provided in a multi-tenant manner.
 Overcloud is well suited to providing access to features and functions
 that may not be exposed via LBaaS or provide per-tenant services.